What is a Federal Levy?

 - Enter the following information:

-- Frequency should match pay frequency
+- Frequency: This should match the pay frequency of the employee.

-- Optionally, if the notice includes a date that the levy should start being applied you can enter it as the start date.
+- Start Date: Optionally, if the notice includes a date that the levy should start being applied you can enter it as the start date.
 If no start date is entered, then the system will start taking the levy out immediately.

 - Select Finish